debezium/debezium/CONTRIBUTE.md

     $ git commit .

-which should then pop up an editor of your choice in which you should place a good commit message. _*We do expect that all commit messages begin with a line starting with the JIRA issue and ending with a short phrase that summarizes what changed in the commit.*_ For example:
+which should then pop up an editor of your choice in which you should place a good commit message. _*We do expect that all commit messages begin with a line starting with the Jira issue and ending with a short phrase that summarizes what changed in the commit.*_ For example:

     DBZ-1234 Expanded the MySQL integration test and correct a unit test.